 Typical adversarial office design – messy and no engagement

-Such a type of layout does NOT involve an office desk between the advisor and the client, as this can be subconsciously perceived as adversarial environment.
+This type of office layout involving an office desk between the advisor and the client can be subconsciously perceived as adversarial environment.

 This can be done by re-designing the typical financial advisor conference room.

 Less adversarial office design – comfort and engagement

 Imagine if you will, two comfortable sofas facing one another, plus two side arm chairs, and a large coffee table.

 Such an environment promotes healthy discussion and openness from the client, which aids advisors in promoting a more relaxed client service experience.